NicoLedwith/KindleShareParser/README.md

 To use:

-- collect all text from emails (simpel copy all the whole page will do)
+- collect all text from emails (simple copy of the whole page will do)
 - compile into a single text file
 - navigate to directory of that text file in command line
 - call `python3 kindle_parser.py *name of text file* > *name of destination file*`